What is HEERF II funding?

-Graduate Amounts: Graduate and professional students must have borrowed federal student loans in the spring semester of 2021 to pay for their CWRU educational expenses.
+Graduate Amounts: Graduate and professional students must have been enrolled in a program offered in-person prior to March 13, 2020, and borrowed federal student loans in the spring semester of 2021 to pay for their CWRU educational expenses.
 Each of these students received $272.85.

 Funds to 3,403 students were applied as credits to their student accounts on April 28, 2021, and were refunded to the students on April 30, 2021.
 Funds were sent via direct deposit if the student had set up direct deposit in the Student Information System (SIS).
 If the student had not set up direct deposit in SIS, a paper check was sent to the student's permanent address.

 On April 21, 2021, each student eligible for HEERF II funds was sent the following email detailing their eligibility, direction on next steps and who they contact with questions.

 We hope this email finds you and your family in good health.

 We recognize you may have experienced challenges over the past year as the pandemic disrupted nearly every aspect of daily life.
 In addition to changes to course delivery and campus activities, for some, COVID-19 also led to loss of income and/or added expenses to travel, technology and other needs.

 In recognition of the broad economic impact the pandemic has had for many, the U.S. Congress passed a second significant economic stimulus bill.
 Known as HEERF II (Higher Education Emergency Fund II), the law includes funding for colleges and universities to assist students in managing the financial effects of the pandemic.